Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Cost driver Why it raises price

-Material system Carbon fiber + silicon carbide chemistry costs more than iron casting, and scrap is costly.
+Material system Carbon fiber and silicon carbide chemistry cost more than iron casting, and scrap is costly.

 Time in process Thermal cycles and infiltration limit throughput.
 Shortcuts usually show up as defects or inconsistency.